Companion Journal to Marine Ecology Progress Series and Aquatic Biology

 For purchases in the European Union, the VAT number of the paying institution must be provided, otherwise VAT will be added at the standard rate for the country of the purchaser.
 For Germany, VAT at 7% will always be added.

 All AME articles are available online.
 Articles published >5 years ago may be accessed freely.
-Currently articles published in 2015 or earlier are freely available.
+Currently articles published in 2017 or earlier are freely available.

-Annual Publication Program/ Subscription Information
+Subscription Information 2024

-Prices do not include Value Added Tax (VAT)
+The price does not include Value Added Tax (VAT)